-The course will be subject to continuous assessment, which will consist of the submission of completed activities and exercises, with or without computer support, inclass work, questionnaires distributed throughout the course and midterm exams.
-The number of assessments will depend on the organization and progress of the course and may be influenced by the coordination criteria established by the School and the actual size of the classes.
+The course will follow a continuous assessment that will consist of the delivery of activities and exercises solved with or without computer support, classroom work, questionnaires distributed throughout the course, partial exams...
+The number of these activities will merely depend on the organization and evolution of the course and may be conditioned by the coordination criteria established by the School and the evolution of the actual size of the groups.

-The course content is divided into four topics.
-The final grade for the course is a weighted average with the following weights: 25% for Topic 1, 30% for Topic 2, 25% for Topic 3, and 20% for Topic 4.
-To calculate the final grade, the average grade for Topics 1 and 2 must be greater than or equal to 3, and the same applies to the average grade for Topics 3 and 4.
+The contents of the course are divided into 4 topics.
+The final grade for the course is a weighted average with the following weights: 25% for topic 1, 30% for topic 2, 25% for topic 3 and 20% for topic 4.

-The weight of the course assessment during the teaching period will be 100%.

-On the date scheduled by the School for the first regular session, exams will be held to make up for topics failed during the teaching period (wxMaxima and written assessment).
-The grade obtained for each topic in the make-up exam will replace the corresponding grade for that subject obtained during the teaching period, and the weighted average grade, which will determine the final grade, which will be recalculated.
+The weight of the assessment of the course during the teaching period will be 100%.
+On the date scheduled by the School of Informatics for the first ordinary call, exams will be carried out, as another opportunity to pass the topics failed during the teaching period.
+The grade obtained in each topic in the recovery exam will replace the corresponding grade for that topic, obtained in the teaching period, and the weighted average grade will be recalculated and that will determine the final grade.